Are you wondering what are the best places to visit on a short Northern Ireland day trip from Dublin? I’ve got you covered!

 The rope bridge was also used as a filming location for the popular series Game of Thrones: it is here that Balon Greyjoy has a deadly encounter with his younger brother Euron.

-And if you are in the area, I also recommend you check out the views from the Portaneevy Car Park & Viewpoint.
+Lastly, if you are in the area, I also recommend you check out the views from the Portaneevy Car Park & Viewpoint.
 On a clear day, you can even spot Scotland.

 05. The Dark Hedges